 The list of all International Courts and Tribunals and UN bodies pertaining to internationl law can be found here.

 International Court of Justice (ICJ) - the principal judicial organ of the United Nations (UN).
 The ICJ settles disputes between the States (not individuals).
+Background information on the court and its difference from other international judicial bodies can be found in the FAQ section.

 International Criminal Court (ICC) - governed by the Rome Statute, is the first permanent, treaty based, international criminal court established to help end impunity for the perpetrators of the most serious crimes of concern to the international community.
 The ICC is an independent international organization, and is not part of the United Nations system.The Court cooperates with the UN in many different areas, including the exchange of information and logistical support and provides an annual report to the UN.